 Gather up the property and prepare it for disbursal to beneficiaries

 There are two parts to a person's estate: their property and their debts.
 Debts will need to be paid out of the property included in a person's estate.
 Any property left over is free to be disbursed according to the terms of the person's will.
-You will likely need to complete an inventory of the assets your loved one had including real estate, vehicles, personal property, and financial accounts.
+You will likely need to complete an inventory of the assets your loved one had, including real estate, vehicles, personal property, and financial accounts.
 Any insurance that is in place for the property will have to be maintained through the end of the probate process, or at least until the property is disbursed according to the will.

 Hiring an attorney to represent you to guide you in these parts of a case is what an experienced estate planning and probate attorney does for a living.
 For instance, the probate attorneys with the Law Office of Bryan Fagan not only have knowledge of probate law but have worked with clients getting divorced who also own businesses.
 In this way, our attorneys have a unique perspective on this subject that you will not find elsewhere.
-We offer free of charge consultations six days a week in person, over the phone, and via video so today is the day to reach out to one of our lawyers.
+We offer free of charge consultations six days a week in person, over the phone, and via video, so today is the day to reach out to one of our lawyers.

 For the property located in another state, you will need to file a petition to probate the will as to that property in the state where the property is located.
 This means that the likelihood of your having to incur some additional costs increases dramatically as a result.
 Most executors can take those expenses directly out of the property as contained in the will.
-Once you do this you should make sure to pay any creditors to whom your loved one owes money before sending out property according to the terms of the will.
+Once you do this, you should make sure to pay any creditors to whom your loved one owes money before sending out property according to the terms of the will.

 Think about taxes and debts before you think about property

-While we are on the subject, even though your instinct will be to make sure the beneficiaries of the will get the property that they are promised under the will, you should tap the breaks on that for a moment.
+While we are on the subject, even though your instinct will be to make sure the beneficiaries of the will get the property promised under the will, you should tap the breaks on that for a moment.
 Specifically, you are responsible for making sure as many of your loved one's creditors are paid in full before distributing property out to beneficiaries.
 There is no getting around this fact.
-While you may be able to negotiate or reduce a debt downward, you will certainly need to pay as many of the creditors as is possible.
+While you may be able to negotiate or reduce a debt downward, you will need to pay as many of the creditors as possible.